 -, which makes bash a login shell, so bash should be executing the startup files, but it does not!

 To figure out what was happening, I built a custom version of bash and added a bunch of debugging statements.
 I found that there are two different login-shell states!
 Who'd have thought?
 One that you get when you've set

 -, the other that you get when you've used the

 -, and you're using

 -c to execute code, bash will not execute startup files because it's in this "non-interactive positive-login-shell" state (see

 -c, it goes into "non-interactive negative-login-shell" state, and it will execute startup files.
 But we can't pass

 su, which is not the same as passing it to

-That was one hell of an adventure debugging this.
-So if you want bash to execute startup files through
+That was an exciting adventure debugging this.
+If you want bash to execute startup files through

 su, use the